Programm

 Contributor(s): EUSALP Co-Presidency

-The challenges of the Alpine region demand differentiation in terms of solutions: mountainous areas or lowlands, cities and towns or rural areas, accessible and transition corridors or remote areas - the strategic themes of EUSALP and its Action Plan need to be set in a context of special framework conditions and territorial impacts in order to be dealt with effectively.
-During the Austria-Liechtenstein Co-presidency, the territorial dimension of EUSALP is discussed for the first time in a State of the Territory Report.
+The challenges of the Alpine region demand differentiation in terms of solutions: mountainous areas or lowlands, cities and towns or rural areas, accessible and transition corridors or remote areas – the strategic themes of EUSALP and its Action Plan need to be set in a context of special framework conditions and territorial impacts in order to be dealt with effectively.
+During the Austria-Liechtenstein Co-Presidency, the territorial dimension of EUSALP is discussed for the first time in a State of the Territory Report.
 At the same time, EUSALP and the Alpine Convention are working jointly on a spatial development perspective for the Alps to lay the foundation for a further process of spatial development cooperation in the Alpine region.
 This workshop will reflect on the results of the State of the Territory Report and its impact on the work of the EUSALP Action Groups as well as on the development of an Alpine spatial development perspective.

-Workshop #6 Shape It Forward: The Alpine Space You Want.
+Workshop #10 Shape It Forward: The Alpine Space You Want.
 From visions to gamechangers

-Contributor(s): Alpine Space Program
+Contributor(s): Alpine Space Programme

 How can today’s ideas shape tomorrow’s Alpine cooperation?
 This interactive workshop invites stakeholders to shape the Interreg Alpine Space programme post 2027.
 Through work in small-groups and creative prototyping, participants will identify game-changing approaches, governance models, and project formats in an interactive and inclusive way.
 The session will generate actionable ideas for a more impactful, inclusive, and forward-looking cooperation programme.

-Workshop #10 Fit for Cooperation: challenges and opportunities of cross border cooperation with a bottom-up approach
+Workshop #11 Fit for Cooperation: challenges and opportunities of cross border cooperation with a bottom-up approach

 Contributor(s): Euregio